Germany sees Ukraine truce efforts as deadlocked while China says the talks are encouraging

 German Foreign Minister Annalena Baerbock, arriving in Kyiv for an unannounced visit, said that “due to the deadlock” between the U.S. and Russia on forging a ceasefire deal, European allies’ continued support for Ukraine in the war is “absolutely crucial.”

-Trump insisted progress was being made in the negotiations but said he would consider imposing further sanctions on Moscow and accused Zelenskyy of trying to back out of a deal with the U.S. on access to Ukraine's mineral resources.
+Trump insisted progress was being made in the negotiations, but said that he would consider imposing further sanctions on Moscow and accused Zelenskyy of trying to back out of a deal with the U.S. on access to Ukraine's mineral resources.

 Putin has effectively refused a U.S. proposal for an immediate and full 30-day halt in the fighting, despite Trump's prodding.
 Also, a partial ceasefire in the Black Sea that could allow safer shipments has fallen foul of conditions imposed by Kremlin negotiators.